bihealth/sodar-server/docs_manual/source/app_samplesheets_edit.rst

 database.
 Exceptions for this include unnamed processes, which will be autofilled, as well as *File* type materials which can remain unnamed.
-Characteristics, factor values and other metadata fields can be filled or left empty at tihs point.
+Characteristics, factor values and other metadata fields can be filled or left empty at this point.
 Their values can be edited freely just like any other cell after saving the row.

 .. hint::